-- E-file if you can.
+- E-file.
 TurboTax makes it easy to e-file your taxes online in the convenience of your own home.
 The TurboTax Mobile App even allows you to start filing your taxes on one device and move seamlessly across devices so you can do your taxes anytime, anywhere.
-If you take your taxes to someone, you most likely will have to wait in a long line or told to file an extension at this point.
+If you take your taxes to someone, you most likely will have to wait in a long line.
 Avoid long lines and the hassle of making an appointment by going online to prepare your return.

 - Choose direct deposit.
 E-filing your tax return with direct deposit is the fastest way to get your tax refund.
 If you e-file with direct deposit, the IRS expects to issue nine out of 10 tax refunds within 21 days or less of acceptance, compared to six to eight weeks for paper-filed tax returns.

 - Get a last-minute tax deduction.
-Up until Monday, April 18, you can contribute up to $5,500 ($6,500 if you’re over 50) to your traditional individual retirement account (IRA) and take advantage of a 2016 tax deduction for your contribution.
-Just make sure you tell the administrator that your contribution is for 2016 otherwise they may assume that your contribution is for 2017.
+Up until the tax deadline, you can contribute up to $5,500 ($6,500 if you’re over 50) to your traditional individual retirement account (IRA) and take advantage of a 2017 tax deduction for your contribution.
+Just make sure you tell the administrator that your contribution is for 2017 otherwise they may assume that your contribution is for 2018.

 - File even if you owe.
 Although you can get an extra six months to file your taxes with an extension, a tax extension is an extension to file, not an extension to pay.
 If you owe money, pay as much as you can.
 If you can’t pay, you may be eligible for an installment payment plan for up to six years.